nishantjr/ml-tableau/docs/tableau.md

     where each $\phi_i$ is of the form $\sigma(\bar x)$ where $\bar x$ is a tuple of element variables. and   each variable in $\bar y$ co-exists with a variable in $\{c\} \union \bar x \union \bar y$ for some application $\phi_i$.
     Then, if there is a valuation $\rho: \{c\} \union \bar x \union \bar y \to M(S)$ such that
     $\rho(c) \in \denotation{\alpha}_{M(S),\rho}$ and $\Intersection_{x\in\{c\}\bar x}\rho(x) \neq \emptyset$
     taken as a set of vertices
     then $\Intersection_{x\in\{c\}\bar x\union\bar y}\rho(x) \neq \emptyset$.

 Proof

 :   Same as Guarded Fixedpoint Logic.
-    TODO: We can extend this to allow nested existentials just like in packed logic.

 Lemma (Pre-model implies satisfiability)